arx-deidentifier/lop/README.md

 ------

 1. Create a file profiler.properties in the root directory of your Java program.
-2. In this file, add a set of lines following the scheme `<class-name>=<method-name-1>,<method-name-2>...` For example: `org.deidentifier.arx.example.Example=test1,test2`, telling LOP to profile the according methods of the given class.
-LOP will automatically handle aspects such as class hierarchies, method overloading etc. for you.
+2. In this file, add a set of lines following the scheme `<class-name>=<method-name-1>,<method-name-2>...`.
+For
+example: `org.deidentifier.arx.example.Example=test1,test2`, telling LOP to profile the according methods of the given class.
+LOP will automatically handle aspects such as class hierarchies, method overloading etc for you.
 3. Add the following parameter when launching the JVM: `-javaagent:lop-1.0.0.jar`.
 4. For JDK 7 and newer, also add: `-XX:-UseSplitVerifier`.